 As you may know, we’re big fans of WordPress and use the open-source workhorse any chance we can.
 But let’s face it—keeping your production site in line with your local testing site can become a nightmare if you don’t have the proper set up.
-Today we’re going to show you how we build and test locally, then push our changes to production after writing and testing our code.
+Today we’re going to show you how 45royale builds and tests a WordPress site on local servers and then pushes those updates to a live production server.

-For now, we’re going to assume that you have a local environment set up on your machine.
+One quick note before we get started: We’re going to assume that you have a local environment set up on your machine.
 We’ve been using MAMP for years as it provides an all in one solution for Apache, PHP and MySQL on a Mac OS environment.
 If you’re new to local development, check out this article to get up to speed on downloading and setting up MAMP.
-After you’ve installed MAMP, here’s what to do next.
+Have MAMP installed?
+Great, here’s what’s next: